 The Dodgers also won the pennant in 1949, 1952, and 1953, but each time lost to their cross-town rivals, the New York Yankees.

 However, 1955 was different.
-That year, Brooklyn not only won the pennant but went on to defeat the Yankees in a thrilling World Series to claim their first championship.
+That year, Brooklyn not only won the pennant but went on to defeat the Yankees in seven games.
+It was a thrilling World Series in which the Dodgers claimed their first championship.

 Move to the West Coast

-A short time later, Dodger’s owner Walter O’Malley shocked all of Brooklyn by moving the team to Los Angeles, California beginning with the 1958 season.
+A short time later, Dodger’s owner Walter O’Malley shocked all of Brooklyn by moving the team from New York to Los Angeles, California beginning with the 1958 season.

-Led by stars like Sandy Koufax, Don Drysdale and Maury Wills, the Dodgers appeared in three World Series in the 1960s, winning two of them (1963 and 1965).
+Led by stars like Sandy Koufax, Don Drysdale and Maury Wills, the Dodgers went on to appear in three World Series in the 1960s, winning two of them (1963 and 1965).

 The 21st Century